hth003/cad_generator/README.md

-# CadGenerator Crew
+# CadGenerator

-Welcome to the CadGenerator Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+A powerful CAD generation system built with crewAI that leverages AI agents to create and manipulate 3D models.
+This project combines the capabilities of OpenSCAD, PyVista, and PyQt6 to provide a comprehensive CAD generation and visualization solution.

+## Features

+- AI-powered CAD model generation using crewAI agents
+- 3D model visualization with PyVista
+- Interactive GUI using PyQt6
+- OpenSCAD script generation and STL output
+- Knowledge base for CAD design patterns
+- Training and replay capabilities for model generation

 ## Installation

 Ensure you have Python >=3.10 <3.13 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling.

 First, if you haven't already, install uv: